 20. Viral Social Media Trends

 As apps link TikTok become increasingly more popular, brands are seeing an opportunity to promote their products by attempting to create viral content.
-This can be done by paying TikTok influencers to start a trend, or by trying to grow it naturally.
+You can pay TikTok influencers to start a trend, or try to grow it naturally.

-If you aren’t sure where to start or need a little help with your organic marketing strategy, JuiceBox can help!
+If you aren’t sure where to start or need a little help with your organic marketing strategy, Wild Idea can help!
 Feel free to reach out for your free content analysis today.